dojo/docs/dojo/html.rst

 :Status: Contributed, Draft
 :Version: 1.0

 As of version 1.2, dojo.html is home to a single public helper method: dojo.html.set().
-Its use is to safely and conveniently replace an element's content, while providing some hooks and options for how the replacement should be handled.
+It is used to safely and conveniently replace an element's content, while providing some hooks and options for how the replacement should be handled.

 Examples:
 ---------